-Where now the Flatow Tower stands enthroned on one of the many beautiful green hills of Babelsberg Park, once a Dutch wind and cutting mill did its work.
+A Dutch wind and cutting mill once ran, where today the Flatow Tower stands enthroned on one of the many beautiful green hills of Babelsberg Park.
 The mill burnt down in 1848.
-On its ashes the 46 meter high Flatow Tower was erected and served as a look-out pint and guest apartment.
+Inits stead, the 46 meter high Flatow Tower was erected and served as a viewpoint and guest apartment.

-During a visit of the tower you can expect partly originally equipped rooms, as well as a unique view.
-When looking outside, the park can be experienced in different views, which widen as the height of the stand increases.
-From the upper surrounding platform there are vistas to other outstanding buildings in Potsdam, such as the Belvedere Pfingstberg or the dome of the Marble Palace in the New Garden.
+Next to in part originally furbished rooms, you can enjoy a unique view during a visit of the tower.
+When looking outside, the park coffers different views, which expand as the height of your standpoint increases.
+From the upper surrounding platform there are vistas to other outstanding buildings in Potsdam, such as the Belvedere on Pfingstberg Hill or the dome of the Marble House in the New Garden.

 The above entry is a service of TMB Tourismus Marketing Brandenburg GmbH.
 For content changes please contact Potsdam Marketing and Service GmbH.